Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 “Everything else is for the gao, an’ now our uniting peoples.
 But that’s the thing, ain’t it?
 I wonder if Volkov thought what he was doin’ was for the good?”

 “Who knows?”
 Adam shrugged.
 “I know everyone’s *supposed* to think they’re the good guy of their own story, but I’m not so sure.
 I think evil people sorta know they’re being evil or doin’ evil.
-And they’ll justify it for, I dunno, the glory of the Motherland or Manifest Space Destiny or whatever---”
+And they’ll justify it for, I dunno, the glory of the Motherland or Manifest Space Destiny or whatever - ”

 Daar flicked an ear.
 “That’s pretty politically spicy of you.
 Ain’t you usually neutral?”